Résidences en cours

 Residency project

-For his residency at Rocabella, Paul Brihaye embarks on a crucial phase of research and creation for his feature film project, Le Monde à l'envers.
-Accustomed to working on the margins and shadow narratives, he here confronts his documentary vision with the solar elegance of the Riviera.
-The Rocabella estate, with its history-laden villas and Mediterranean landscapes, becomes an ideal narrative playground to explore the contrast between appearance and intimacy.
+For his residency at Rocabella, Paul Briaye embarks on a crucial phase of research and creation for his feature film project, The World Upside Down.
+Continuing to work on the margins and shadow narratives, he here confronts his documentary vision with the solar elegance of the Riviera.
+The Rocabella Estate, with its history-laden villas and Mediterranean landscapes, becomes an ideal narrative playground to explore the contrast between appearance and intimacy.

 Follow